inumella-sricharan/Enron-POI-detection/README.md

 $\text{Here, } Y_{i \rightarrow j}^{'} \text{ is the shifted anomaly score}$ <br>
 $\text{where Y is the complete set of anomaly scores from }f_\theta$ <br><br>
 Here we are making negative anomaly scores into much higher positive scores.
 And the positive anomaly scores will be relatively lower positive among the transformed scores. <br>
-Also we are making sure that the minimum of newly transformed score is 1 or more.
-This shifting of scores is done to appropriately inject this information into the structure of the graph/network.<br>
+Also we are making sure that the minimum of newly transformed score is 1 or more. <br>

 ### <ins>Creating the transition matrix:</ins> <br>
 Usually for pagerank algorithm the transition matrix is formed out of the adjacency matrix in which each entry indicates wether an edge exists from $\text{node i} \rightarrow \text{node j}$ (1) or not (0). <br>
 The main aim while creating the transition matrix in this particular scenario is to keep the probabilities of transitioning towards anomalous nodes higher compared to those of normal nodes. i.e <br>

 $P_{i \rightarrow j} \propto	Y_{i \rightarrow j}^{'}$ <br>
-$\text{(since we previously shifted the anomaly scores, a high shifted score signifies a high probability of transition)}$
+$\text{(since we previously shifted the anomaly scores, a high shifted score signifies a more anomalous node and hence a high probability of transition)}$
 $\text{And after performing row-wise normalization,}$ <br>
 $P_{i \rightarrow j} = Y_{i \rightarrow j}^{'} \hspace{0.5mm} / \hspace{0.5mm} outdegree(i)$ <br><br>